Anonymouspersonx/EM_trans_Anonymous/README.md

 </p>

-This is the repository for **reviewing** the paper *An Efficient and Explainable Transformer-Based Few-Shot Learning for Modeling Electricity Consumption Profiles Across Thousands of Domains* submitted in AAAI 2025.
+This is the repository for **only for reviewing** the paper *An Efficient and Explainable Transformer-Based Few-Shot Learning for Modeling Electricity Consumption Profiles Across Thousands of Domains* submitted in AAAI 2025.

 - A **Technical Appendix** as a complementary resource for the main paper is available [here](materials/Technical_Appendix.pdf).
 - You can use our pre-trained model for inference on time series data by **following the instructions below**.
 [Example](example.py) provides the same code as well.